26 For as the Father has life in Himself, so He has granted the Son to have life in Himself,

 so He has granted the Son to have life in Himself,

-As the Father is the source of life so the Son in His incarnation is the source.
+As the Father is the source of life, so the Son in His incarnation is the source.
 The reason is because the Father appointed Him.
 In God’s counsel, everything centers on Christ.
 Eternal life always comes through Him.

-The Father grants =the Son to have life “in Himself.”
+The Father grants the Son to have life “in Himself.”
 This does not mean that the Son gained the prerogative of eternal life only after the incarnation.
 The Son eternally possessed life in Himself as God (Jn 1:2, 4).
-John 1:4 asserted that the Son had eternal life in His pre-incarnate state.
+John 1:4 asserts that the Son had eternal life in His pre-incarnate state.
 The Son had life in Himself in eternity.
 Both the Father and Son had life in themselves in the eternal state.

 Jesus is engaged in the giving of eternal life as God gives life.
 Sinners do not have eternal life; they have abiding death in them until they believe on Jesus.